 - Street parking is a blood sport.

 Roughly bordered by Massachusetts Avenue to the north, 14th Street to the east, 21st Street to the west, and Pennsylvania Avenue and the White House to the South, what we are here calling downtown is sometimes known as midtown in order to distinguish it from the Penn Quarter area to the east.
-Pierre-Charles L'Enfant's original downtown design hosts government and corporate office buildings, as well as department stores including and (D.C. classics Woodward & Lothrop and Garfinckel's are long gone).
-The area boasts an impressive amount of Beaux Arts, Greek Revival ( ), and Renaissance Revival ( architecture for which the capital is well known.
+Pierre-Charles L'Enfant's original downtown design hosts government and corporate office buildings, as well as department stores including Macy's and Filene's Basement (D.C. classics Woodward & Lothrop and Garfinckel's are long gone).
+The area boasts an impressive amount of Beaux Arts, Greek Revival (U.S. Treasury Building), and Renaissance Revival (National Museum of Women in the Arts architecture for which the capital is well known.
 Vibrant by day, but often desolate by night, downtown is an excellent neighborhood from which to launch an exploration of D.C.'s major sites and museums.

 Three Metro lines serve the downtown area passing through five stops.
 (Red Line stops are Metro Center and Farragut North; Blue and Orange Line stops are Farragut West, McPherson Square, and Federal Triangle.)
 Taxis are abundant and Metro buses are everywhere, but the downtown quadrant is pleasantly walkable.

 Where To Stay